Home to over 100,000 tombs, Bukit Brown Cemetery is the largest Chinese graveyard outside of China.

 - Ong Boon Ta, founder of New World Amusement Park

 - Lee Hoon Leong, grandfather of Minister Mentor Lee Kuan Yew

 In 1973, the cemetery was closed for burials.
 However, the site remains open to the public and are maintained by a group of by caretakers and volunteers.

 A round of exhumation was done in the 1970s to make way for the construction of the Pan Island Expressway (PIE).
 This led to the splitting of Bukit Brown Cemetery with the smaller section (bounded by Onraet Road, Mount Pleasant Road and PIE) being renamed as Mount Pleasant Cemetery.

 In 2011, it is announced that the eight-lane Lornie Highway will be built to link MacRitchie Viaduct and Adam Road to ease congestion along Lornie Road.

 The road project triggered huge dissent from heritage and nature conservation groups as it runs straight across Bukit Brown Cemetery.

 In spite of the public outcry, the road project continued and was completed in early 2019.
 An estimated 3,700 graves were exhumed to make way for the roads, down from the original 5,000 initially announced.

 Two MRT stations — Bukit Brown MRT station and Mount Pleasant MRT station — are slated to operate within the grounds of Bukit Brown Cemetery and Mount Pleasant Cemetery.

-Bukit Brown station have already been built albeit it remains non-operational until future residential development renders the use of it.
-On the other hand, Mount Pleasant MRT will be built in the Old Police Academy and is scheduled to be completed by 2021.
+The construction of Bukit Brown station have been completed though it remains non-operational til future residential development renders the operation of it.
+On the other hand, Mount Pleasant MRT will be built within the grounds of the Old Police Academy and is scheduled to be completed by 2022.